taublast/taublast.github.io/_drafts/2026-03-01-SolTempo-Audio-Processing-Shaders-MAUI.md

 ## Realtime Audio with SkiaCamera

-If you’ve seen our previous camera/shader experiments (like [Filters Camera](../FiltersCamera/)), you might already know `SkiaCamera` as “the camera control”.
+If you’ve seen my previous camera/shader experiments (like [Filters Camera](../FiltersCamera/)), you might already know `SkiaCamera` as “the camera control”.
 But SolTempo uses it in a slightly different way: **audio-only monitoring**.

-`SkiaCamera` can provide us with incoming audio buffers directly, so we can build a deterministic, cross-platform audio pipeline on top of it.
-App continuously captures the audio feed, applies transforms if needed (like an optional +5 audio gain boost for low signals), and analyzes the samples to detect pitch or compute the BPM.
+`SkiaCamera` can provide incoming audio buffers directly, so we can build a deterministic, cross-platform audio pipeline on top of it.
+The app continuously captures the audio feed, applies transforms if needed (like an optional +5 audio gain boost for low signals), and analyzes the samples to detect pitch or compute the BPM.
 Everything is processed on-device and then fed straight into UI visualizers.

 ### Audio-only mode